csommerl/js_101/lesson2/lesson2_notes.md

 # Style Guide
 https://launchschool.com/lessons/64655364/assignments/728c3574

-In real code, you wouldn't usually use the true or false values directly in a conditional expression like value === true.
+# Set up a new directory for this lesson
+https://launchschool.com/lessons/64655364/assignments/94def649

+# Truthiness
+https://launchschool.com/lessons/64655364/assignments/e16c1f23

+Use `value` instead of `value === true`.

 Use case for short-circuit evaluation:
 - use a conjunction to test whether something exists && test whether it is not null
+- especially useful in conditionals

 Important distinction:
   - returns true or false
   - returns a truthy value or falsy value === evaluates to true or evaluates to false

-# Set up a new directory for this lesson
-https://launchschool.com/lessons/64655364/assignments/94def649

-# Truthiness
-https://launchschool.com/lessons/64655364/assignments/e16c1f23

 # Walk-through: Calculator
 https://launchschool.com/lessons/64655364/assignments/e3733b97